IDK-FR/Html-Project/README.md

-# Html-Project
+# Html-Book review project
-This is my first project in programming that is strictly only html
+This is my first project in programming that is strictly only html as i was practicing what i had learnt in html using this project